Laura McCoy, Senior Warden

 Tracy’s community involvement includes financial coaching through RE:Work, and volunteering as a Strokes and Turns official through USA Swimming.
 In her spare time, she enjoys running and spending time with family and friends.

-Harry has been an active member of St. James’s for over 30 years and is a former vestry member, Senior Warden and Finance Committee Chair.
-Harry is Managing Director at Fahrenheit Advisors where his consulting practice centers on non-profit management and fundraising, leveraging a successful career in those arenas.
-Harry is a long-time leader and volunteer at St. James’s, having served in the Hunter McGuire Veterans ministry, the Annual Giving ministry, as a Diocesan Council lay delegate, as Region X lay representative, and many other ministries.
-Harry raised his three children as a single parent because his wife Coleen was not able to overcome her alcohol addition.
-He will marry Claiborne Mason in April and they are both selling their houses and looking for a new home together.
-Harry is in the WLS.
+Harry has been an active member of St. James’s for over 30 years and is a former vestry member, Senior Warden and chairman of the Finance Committee.
+Harry is Managing Director at Fahrenheit Advisors, where his consulting practice centers on non-profit management and fundraising, leveraging a successful career in those arenas.
+Harry is a long-time leader and volunteer at St. James’s, having served in the Hunter McGuire Veterans ministry, the Annual Giving ministry, and as a Diocesan Council lay delegate, among many other ministries.